sabidhasan/compsci/CS61A/9_scheme.md

 - Defining variables: `(define <symbol> <expression>)` for example `(define pi 3.14)`
 - Defining functions: `(define (<symbol> <parameters>) <body>)`

+Scheme does *lazy evaluation*.
+All expressions in Scheme evaluate to a single value, unlike Python, where if statements control program flow.
-Note that Scheme does lazy evaluation.
-Example of a function in Scheme
+All functions return the value of the last expression in the body Example of a function in Scheme:

 ```scheme
 (define (abs x)